Radio spectra and sizes of ALMA-identified submillimetre galaxies: evidence of age-related spectral curvature and cosmic ray diffusion?: Introduction

-Observations of SMGs with single-dish submillimetre facilities and radio interferometers have shown that, in a galaxy averaged sense, SMGs typically lie on/close to the local FIRRC \citep[e.g.][]{ivison10c, thomson14}.
-Since far-infrared and radio emission are both thought -- in the absence of a strong AGN -- to be produced by processes related to star formation, one might anticipate that this relation would hold in SMGs down to the scales probed by our radio and submillimetre observations ($\lesssim 5$\,kpc), as in local dwarf galaxies \citep[e.g.][]{schleicher16}.
-However, direct comparison of the sizes of the far-infrared and radio emission for the same sources has long proved challenging at high-redshift, due to the scarcity of high-resolution, interferometric imaging in the far-infrared bands to compare with the deep radio imaging by which counterparts to single-dish submillimetre sources were first identified.
-Only in the era of submillimetre interferometry ushered-in by the Submillimeter Array (SMA) and ALMA has such a direct comparison between the rest-frame far-infrared and radio morphologies of SMGs become possible.
+Observations of SMGs with single-dish submillimetre facilities and radio interferometers have shown that, in a galaxy averaged sense, SMGs typically lie on/close to the local far-IR/radio correlation \citep[e.g.\ ][]{ivison10c, thomson14}.
+Since far-IR and radio emission are both thought -- in the absence of a strong AGN -- to be produced by processes related to star formation, one might anticipate that this relation would hold in SMGs down to the scales probed by our radio and submillimetre observations ($\lesssim 5$\,kpc), as in local dwarf galaxies \citep[e.g.\ ][]{schleicher16}.
+However, direct comparison of the sizes of the far-IR and radio emission for the same sources has long proved challenging at high-redshift, due to the scarcity of high-resolution, interferometric imaging in the far-IR bands to compare with the deep radio imaging by which counterparts to single-dish submillimetre sources were first identified.
+Only in the era of submillimetre interferometry ushered-in by the Submillimeter Array (SMA) and ALMA has such a direct comparison between the rest-frame far-IR and radio morphologies of SMGs become possible.

 In order to investigate the relationship between the radio and dust continuum emission in SMGs, we have conducted a pilot study of the radio spectral properties of submillimetre galaxies detected in the ALMA survey of the SCUBA-2 Cosmology Legacy Survey UKIDSS/UDS field \citep[hereafter, AS2UDS;][]{stach19}.
-Using a series of sensitive ($\sigma_{\rm 6\,GHz}\sim 4.8\,\mu$Jy\,beam$^{-1}$), targeted high-resolution ($\sim 0.5''$) C-band ($6$\,GHz) observations obtained with the VLA in A-configuration along with an extremely deep ($\sigma_{\rm 6\,GHz}\sim 0.5\,\mu$Jy\,beam$^{-1}$) two-pointing C-band mosaic made from archival data, we perform a direct comparison of the spatial extents, orientations and morphologies of the radio and dust emission of our SMG targets.
+Using a series of sensitive ($\sigma_{\rm 6\,GHz}\sim 2.7\,\mu$Jy\,beam$^{-1}$), targeted high-resolution ($\sim 0.5''$) C-band ($6$\,GHz) observations obtained with the VLA in A-configuration along with an extremely deep ($\sigma_{\rm 6\,GHz}\sim 0.7\,\mu$Jy\,beam$^{-1}$) two-pointing C-band mosaic made from archival data, we perform a direct comparison of the spatial extents, orientations and morphologies of the radio and dust emission of our SMG targets.
 By exploiting sensitive VLA L-band (1.4\,GHz) and GMRT 610\,MHz imaging \citep{ibarthesis}, we also gain new constraints on the radio spectral properties of our sources across two intervals in frequency, allowing our analysis to move beyond simple power law characterisations of the radio spectral index, and to search for signs of spectral index curvature.